 Lines 276 – 285: As I pointed out in the methods and results, a more parsimonious explanation for the lack of an effect of relative abundance of emerging insects is the availability of alternative prey items.

-Line 288 – 293: It should be pointed out the authors did not calculate a measure of diet overlap in their study and so it is a fraught exercise to draw conclusions from their study on niche partitioning and alternative perspectives of diet overlap.
+Line 288 – 293: It should be pointed out the authors did not calculate a measure of diet overlap in their study and so it is a fraught exercise to draw conclusions from their study on niche partitioning and alternative perspectives of diet overlap.- An analysis of dietary overlap is now included, as suggested above.

 Reviewer #2: Overall, this manuscript is a concise and technically sound contribution to the fish diet literature that would be of general interest to freshwater ecologists.
 The authors provide several lines of evidence of predictable stage-structured feeding by freshwater fishes based on foraging traits and discuss the potential implications of this phenomenon at the community and whole food web scales.
 They demonstrate that the disaggregation of prey taxa by life stages reveals otherwise hidden diet partitioning by freshwater fishes.
 I concurred with the majority of the conclusions presented herein and therefore my comments will remain broader in scope.
 My primary concern involved the discussion of the temporal variation in stage-structured feeding on page 12.
 I would argue that two months of diet sampling from a single summer is simply too short of a sampling period to even begin to speculate about the drivers of this temporal variation in stage-structured feeding over the course of a growing season.
 The authors likely didn't detect a relationship between insect emergence and stage-structured feeding due to the small sample size for each species over just the two months, and/or the collection bias with the emergence traps addressed immediately following this discussion section.
 If one considers an individual macroinvertebrate species' instar lengths or complete life cycle lengths compared to fishes, sampling just two snapshots over a given year is almost guaranteed to miss capturing fishes' intra-annual feeding shifts from one stage to another if they are present.
 Two months is insufficient temporal coverage to assess that trend, and as such I'd caution against speculating too far into drivers of variation in the temporal component of these data.- Speculation into this topic has been removed from the manuscript.
 The text now reads: “However, speculation on the cause of this temporal variation would require further investigation across a time period longer than two months.”
 Aside from that small segment of the discussion segment, I found this manuscript to be relatively straightforward in terms of experimental design and statistical analysis.
 The authors provided clear rationale for their model parameterization and the discussion related stage-structured feeding to its relevance to ecosystem functioning.
 Therefore, I recommend it for publication with minor revisions.
 A handful of specific line edits and comments: 36- One dash is an en dash and one is an em dash- format unified with em dash 94 - capitalize "River"- correction made 107 - I'd love to see a photo of this garden sprayer gastric lavage setup in the supplemental material just out of sheer curiosity 149 - It's interesting that you didn't find a relationship between fish mass and prey mass 215 - Did you mean to write "one exception" instead of "on exception"?- Yes, the correction has been made.
 224 - Cut the "per se"- text has been removed 230 - Report effect size in-text as well 495 - I really liked your conceptual model in Figure 1.
 499 - Figure 2's species labels seem a little compacted and overlapping